-By addressing the needs of digital native learners and digital immigrant teachers, whether in a k-12, corporate, or higher educational setting, masters students will learn to assess, problem solve, and design pedagogy for more effective learning.
+By addressing the needs of digital native learners and digital immigrant teachers, whether in a k-12, corporate, or higher educational setting, master degree students will learn to assess, problem solve, and design pedagogy for more effective learning.

 As classroom instructors across a range of academic disciplines integrate technology into their classrooms, or work place, there is an expanding need to have pedagogy and skills that drive this integration.

-During your master's program you will become proficient in using diverse technology applications while addressing the pedagogical needs that will help you confidently implement technology.
+During your master's program you will become proficient in applying theory and instructional design to address the pedagogical needs that will help you confidently implement technology.

 This unique program encompasses learning theory, practice and learning new technology applications using a hands-on approach.
 Please contact the graduate coordinator if you have any questions.

-Completion Process of the M.Ed. in Instructional Technology
+Completion Process of the M.Ed. in Instructional Design Technology

-- Apply to the Graduate College - Review Instructional Technology admission requirements.
+- Apply to the Graduate College - Review Instructional Design Technology admission requirements.

 - Review the Course Guide to help you plan.